tony-sh/Keep-Node-Docs-Ukraine/docs/Node-Operation/manage.md

 </p>

+!> If running nodes on mainnet be sure to follow steps in [Mainnet Node Operation Section](https://estebank97.github.io/Keep-Node-Docs/#/Node-Operation/mainnet) and use [Community Tools](https://estebank97.github.io/Keep-Node-Docs/#/basics/tools) for node assistance.

 ## Undercollateralization and Liquidation

 There is a serious risk that due to relative price fluctuations of the ETH / BTC pair, your collateral (actually, the collateral of the Keep(s) that you have signed) is not sufficient and you run the risk of Liquidation.